mobile app bar

 Mar 10, 2025; Oklahoma City, Oklahoma, USA; Denver Nuggets center Nikola Jokic (15) defends a drive by Oklahoma City Thunder guard Shai Gilgeous-Alexander (2) during the second half at Paycom Center.
 Mandatory Credit: Alonzo Adams-Imagn Images

-Shai Gilgeous-Alexander just completed one of the most impressive seasons in NBA history.
-He is one of only four players to win the MVP, Finals MVP, and scoring title while capping that off with a ring.
-He joins Kareem Abdul-Jabbar, Michael Jordan, and Shaquille O’Neal in that elite company.
-If you remove the scoring title requirement, only 10 players have accomplished that mark.
+Shai Gilgeous-Alexander just completed one of the most impressive seasons in NBA history, becoming one of only four players to win the MVP, Finals MVP, and scoring title while capping everything with a ring.
+He joined Kareem Abdul-Jabbar, Michael Jordan, and Shaquille O’Neal in that elite company.
+But that seems not to be enough to impress NFL legend Shannon Sharpe.

 No matter how you slice it, this was an all-time great season from SGA.

-While this should’ve silenced all doubters, there are still those who do not want to crown Shai in his rightful place.
-While most would agree that he is clearly a top-three player in the NBA, alongside Giannis Antetokounmpo and Nikola Jokić, they struggle to put him at that top spot.
+And while this should’ve silenced all doubters, skeptics are still abound.
+Most agree that he is clearly a top-three player in the NBA, alongside Giannis Antetokounmpo and Nikola Jokić.
+But they are reluctant to put him in that top spot.

-I’d still take Jokić,” said Sharpe on the Nightcap podcast, “that’s not to take anything away from Shai.
+I’d still take Jokić,” said Sharpe on the Nightcap podcast.
+“That’s not to take anything away from Shai.
 He’s a phenomenal player, but you’re talking about – you’re really splitting hairs – you’re looking at Shai, you’re looking at Jokić, you’re looking at Giannis.
 I think those are the three best players…”

 Ultimately, as all the conversations do, the argument moved to a conversation of the supporting cast.
 While no one would deny that the roster built by Sam Presti does a much better job of supporting their superstar than the one built by the now-fired Calvin Booth, it doesn’t make a ton of sense to ding Shai because of it.